FloatingArrayDesign/MoorDyn/docs/inputs.rst

    1: yes, 2: yes with ramp to inertialF_rampT]
  - inertialF_rampT (30.0): Ramp time for inertial forces to reduce coupled object instability (s).
    This is ignored unless inertialF = 2
+ - OutSwitch (1): Switch to disable outputs when running with full OpenFAST simulations, where the MoorDyn-F output channels are written to the main FAST output file.
+   0: no MD main outfile, 1: write MD main outfile

 Outputs
 ^^^^^^^